 In principle, a visa is required.
-However, if persons from certain visa waiver countries intend to visit Japan for certain purposes (ie, business, conference, sightseeing purposes) for a limited period of time, then a visa is not required.
+However, if persons from certain visa waiver countries intend to visit Japan for certain purposes (eg, business, conference, sightseeing purposes) for a limited period of time, then a visa is not required.

-JAPAN Anderson Mōri & Tomotsune
+Anderson Mori & Tomotsune JAPAN